mmistakes/minimal-mistakes/_posts/2019-07-29-Adding-New-Color-Schemes-To-Windows-Terminal.md

 ---
 title: Adding New Color Schemes to Windows Terminal
-excerpt: "Utilize the iTerm2 Color Schemes in Windows Terminal."
+excerpt: "Use PowerShell to download 200+ color schemes and add them to Windows Terminal."
 tags:
 - PowerShell
 - Windows Terminal